Chicken Taco Lettuce Wraps: Chicken taco lettuce wraps everything you love about chicken tacos, but without the carbs.

 When you’re craving a taco but not the carbs, reach for these Chicken Taco Lettuce Wraps.
 They are just the thing to satisfy a craving and squash any guilt.
 They’re healthy, fresh, flavorful, and can you’ll love to eat them for lunch, dinner, or a great snack.
 With deliciously seasoned chicken, fresh tomatoes and red onion, and of course avocado, these tacos have a little bit of everything.

 Never fear when Chicken Taco lettuce wraps are near.
 You can pile on the fixings because all the ingredients are low carb and keto compliant.
 You would never know that these Keto Taco Lettuce Wraps could be a diet food because they are, simply put, delicious.
+Another delicious low carb option could be chicken marsala.

 How many calories are in a lettuce taco wrap?